-If no rinsing is required after the "Production" phase the phase may be omitted by turning the phase switch off (no check mark in "Activate").
-If the phase is activated the various stages can be programmed
+If no pre-rinsing is desired for the "Filtration" phase, the phase may be omitted by turning the phase switch off (no check mark in "Activate").
+If the phase is activated the various stages can be programmed.

 For each stage you can enter what inputs or limits have to be monitored and what outputs have to be activated and the time duration of the phase (0-9999 seconds / minutes).
 If a time of 0 is entered the corresponding phase will be omitted.